Fardis, Lebanon: History

-In 1852 Edward Robinson noted it as a village on the road between Rachaya Al Foukhar and Hasbaya, located directly east of Kaukaba.
+In 1852 Edward Robinson noted it as a village on the road between Rashaya al-Foukhar and Hasbaya, located directly east of Kaukaba.

 In 1875, Victor Guérin noted it as small village, inhabited by "Schismatic Greek" and Druse.

 Modern era

 In 1988, when the :no:Norbatt part of UNIFIL was stationed there, the village had 500 inhabitants, all Druze.

+Demographics

+In 2014 Druze made up 90.46% and Christians made up 8.99% of registered voters in Al-Fardis.
+The Christian population is Greek Orthodox.